au-ts/libvmm/docs/camkes_to_cp_guide.md

 The configuration of hardware components however, will be covered in section [Hardware](#hardware).

 ### `attributes`, `configuration` {#attributes}

 CAmkES allows the programmer to configure custom attributes of components/connectors, such as the details of the device's MMIO and IRQ for a driver component.
-Those attributes are accessible as global variables in the application's code.
+Those attributes are accessible as global variables in the component code:

 ```c
 component Ethdriver {
     // some cool stuff